The Whitworth: History

 172,000 visitors, making it one of Greater Manchester's 10 most-visited tourist attractions.

 In February 2015, the Whitworth reopened after a £15 million capital redevelopment and received over 440,000 visitors in its first reopening year.
 It was shortlisted for the Stirling Prize and won the Art Fund's Museum of the Year in 2015.

 2003 theft

-On 26 April 2003, three paintings — Van Gogh's The Fortification of Paris with Houses, Picasso's Poverty and Gauguin's Tahitian Landscape – were stolen from the gallery.
-They were later found rolled up in a nearby public toilet and were subsequently put back on display.
+On 26 April 2003, three paintings thought to be worth a total of £4 million — Van Gogh's The Fortification of Paris with Houses, Picasso's Poverty and Gauguin's Tahitian Landscape — were stolen from the gallery.
+After an anonymous tip-off, they were found rolled up in a nearby public toilet with a note claiming that the motive of the theft was to highlight poor security at the gallery.
+The paintings were subsequently put back on display after minor repair work.

 Architecture

 The Grade II listed gallery was built between 1895 and 1900 in a free Jacobean style to the designs of J.W.
 Beaumont.
 The gallery consisting of two storeys and a basement is constructed of red brick with bands and dressings of matching terracotta and has green slate roofs.
 Its nine-bay main range has two towers and a large projecting semi-circular porch with a screen of paired stone Ionic columns and a stone frieze below a balustraded parapet.